robflop/megumin.love/README.md

 - Start the website using `node server.js` (or `pm2 start server.js` if you use pm2)
 - Click!

+      A maintenance mode that will route every request to a 503 page is also available.
+Simply pass ``--maintenance`` as node arg when launching the server.

 ### Adding new sounds

 - Put your new sound files in the `src/resources/sounds/` folder (in mp3, ogg and aac format)
 - Fill out all 3 properties for your new sound in `src/resources/js/sounds.js` (see existing sounds for examples)

 And that's it.
-Your sound will automatically be added to the main button's available sounds and to the soundboard.
+Your sound will automatically be added to the main button's available sounds, the soundboard and the rankings after a restart.

+    Notice: If you want to rename a sound after adding it, do the following:
+    1) Rename the files
+    2) Rename its entry in the sounds.js file
+    3) Update the database row to contain the new name (rankings table)

+	Query: "UPDATE rankings SET filename = <new name> WHERE filename = <old name>"

 ### Important Information